storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 ### `multiSnapshotWithOptions(options)`

 Like `snapshotWithOptions`, but generate a separate snapshot file for each stories file rather than a single monolithic file (as is the convention in Jest).
 This makes it dramatically easier to review changes.
-If you'd like the benefit of separate snapshot files, but don't have custom options to pass, simply pass an empty object.
+If you'd like the benefit of separate snapshot files, but don't have custom options to pass, you can pass an empty object.
 If you use [Component Story Format](https://storybook.js.org/docs/formats/component-story-format/), you may also need to add an additional Jest transform to automate detecting story file names:
 ```js
 // jest.config.js